 As a rule of thumb, do not spray cleaner directly onto or into devices.
 Avoid getting any liquid inside your devices or their screens.
 Use alcohol wipes when cleaning sensitive tech, which includes your computer and screen.
 If needed use a soft cloth with a common spray cleaner to remove buildup.
 Allow the device to air dry then plug it back in and turn it on.

 For thirty years, I’ve worked in the restaurant industry, including as a ServSafe instructor, so I understand the struggle.
 When possible look for restaurant management platforms and technology that are durable and as easy to clean as they are to use.
 We all understand that cleaning and sanitizing are important and necessary to keep ourselves and our customers safe, and that includes your restaurant hardware as much as your surfaces and common areas.
 Fortunately, the pandemic encouraged innovation in cleaning.
 Likewise, there are technologies out there now to help streamline cleaning processes.

 Do you have any cleaning tips that work in your operation?
 Let us know in the comments section below.

 Subscribe to the blog for more interesting restaurant content!

 About the Author

-Shari McCauley is the Product Training Specialist at QSR Automations, where she focuses on educating employees and customers on the benefits and uses of QSR technology.
+Shari McCauley is the Manager of Training at QSR Automations, where she focuses on educating employees and customers on the benefits and uses of QSR technology.
 You can reach Shari at firstname.lastname@example.org.